Web Inspector ReferenceLocal Overrides

-In these cases, Web Inspector is in a perfect position to intercept the network activity and replace it with a Local Override, allowing for quick local testing without having to modify anything on a server.
+In these cases, Web Inspector is in a perfect position to intercept the network activity and replace/block it with a Local Override, allowing for quick local testing without having to modify anything on a server.

 When Web Inspector is open, network requests made by the inspected page that match the URL of a Local Override will instead use data from that Local Override in Web Inspector rather than from the network or memory/disk cache.